rrufina/text-generator/README.md

   (embedding): Embedding(VOCAB_SIZE, EMBEDDING_SIZE, padding_idx=0)
   (lstm): LSTM(EMBEDDING_SIZE, HIDDEN_DIM, batch_first=True)
   (linear): Linear(in_features=HIDDEN_DIM, out_features=VOCAB_SIZE, bias=True)
-  (dropout): Dropout(p=0.2, inplace=False)
+  (dropout): Dropout(p=0.2)
-  (softmax): Softmax(dim=None)
+  (softmax): Softmax()
 )
 ```
 Since the dataset is not big enough, a large number of layers would negatively affect the training of the model.
 For embedding layer we used pretrained GloVe embeddings with 100 dimensions.
+As activation function we used Softamax that will calculate probability of each word in dictionary to be the right predicted word.

-### 3. GPT
+### 2. GPT

 ## Results